rafaeldevvv/snake-game/README.md

 }
 ```

-The `update()` method is also responsible for checking if the snake's head is a valid position and if any piece of food has been collected.
+The `update()` method is also responsible for checking if the snake's head is in a valid position and if any piece of food has been collected.

 The `collide()` method provided by the piece of food object updates the length of the snake.

 ### Display

-I used the canvas api to make this game because I planned to give the snake a pixel-art style skin and I would also make the fruits in pixel-art style.
+I used the canvas api to render this game because I planned to give the snake a pixel-art style skin and I would also make the fruits in pixel-art style.

 This class has a `syncState()` method that gets a given state and renders it.